Grave with the Hands: Legacy

-The story of Josephina van Gorkum was dramatized in 2016 in Les Culottées, a French webcomic by Pénélope Bagieu that depicts short biographies of unusual or inspiring women.
-Les Culottées was published in two printed volumes, and then translated into English and released in a single volume in 2017.
+The story of the couple and their monument, titled after Josephina van Gorkum, was dramatised in 2016 in Les Culottées (The Brazen), a French webcomic by Pénélope Bagieu that depicts short biographies of unusual or inspiring women.
+The comic was published in two printed volumes in France, translated into English, and released globally in 2017 as Brazen: Rebel Ladies Who Rocked the World.
 In 2020, it was adapted into an animated series that aired on France Télévisions.
 The animated series also was translated into Portuguese and broadcast on RTP2.